saucelabs/elemental-next/frontend/docs/updated-tips/2-download-a-file/java.md

 ---
-title: "How To Download a File"
+title: 'Java'
+id: '2-download-a-file-java'
-slug: "2-download-a-file"
+slug: java/
 number: 2
-publish_date: 2015-11-15
+publish_date: 2015-07-27
+last_update:
+  date: 2023-04-03
 tags:
-  - "files"
+  - 'files'
-  - "downloading"
+  - 'downloading'
-  - "file download"
+  - 'file download'
 level: 2
-category: "testing"
+category:
+  - remote
+  - fundamentals
+language: java
 ---

+# Page Title

+# How To Download a File

-## The Problem
+## Intro

-Just like with [uploading files](/tips/1-upload-a-file) we hit the same issue with downloading them.
-A dialog box just out of Selenium's reach.
+Just like with [uploading files](/docs/updated-tips/how-to-upload-a-file/) we hit the same issue with downloading them -- a dialog box just out of Selenium's reach.
+With some additional configuration, we can side-step the dialog box.

 ## A Solution

-With some additional configuration when setting up Selenium we can easily side-step the dialog box.
-This is done by instructing the browser to download files to a specific location without being prompted.
+In order to avoid the dialog box, we will be instructing the browser to download files to a specific location without being prompted.

 After the file is downloaded we can then perform some simple checks to make sure the file is what we expect.

-Let's dig in with an example.
+Let's continue with an example.

-## An Example
+## Example

 Let's start off by importing our requisite classes for annotations (e.g., `org.junit.After`, etc.), driving the browser with Selenium (e.g., `org.openqa.selenium.WebDriver`, etc.), matchers for assertions (e.g., `org.hamcrest.CoreMatchers`, etc. ), handling local files (e.g., `java.io.File`), and a means to create a uniquely named folder to place downloaded files in (e.g., `java.util.UUID`).